Reports To: Programs Director

 Physical Demands: This is a computer/office work-based role which requires extended periods of stationary positions such as sitting or standing.
 This job also requires public speaking and the ability to communicate with the public, LSP members and other staff frequently through text and spoken words.
 Occasional physical demands could include setting up events, food hauling and preparation, loading and unloading materials for training, setting up tables and chairs, tabling at outreach events and filing.
 This would require the ability to carry 20-60lbs, lift files, and open filing cabinets

 To APPLY: In one PDF document, send resume, references and their contact information and cover letter to email@example.com, with “Farm Beginnings Organizer: YOUR NAME” in the subject line.
-Attn: Natalia Espina, Interim HR & Operations Director.
+Attn: Natalia Espina, HR & Operations Director.
 Accepting application on a rolling basis until filled.
-No phone calls please.
+Phone calls will not be accepted.

 Land Stewardship Project (LSP)/Land Stewardship Action Fund (LSAF) is an equal opportunity employer.
 We strongly encourage applications from Women, Black, Indigenous and people of color (BIPOC), and bilingual and bicultural individuals, as well as members of the lesbian, gay, bisexual, and transgender communities.
 Applicants shall not be discriminated against because of race, religion, sex, national origin, ethnicity, age, disability, political affiliation, sexual orientation, gender identity, color, marital status, or medical condition including acquired immune deficiency syndrome (AIDS) and AIDS-related conditions.